Balmain

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Balmain has 45 active public transport stops, consisting of both ferry and bus services.
-These stops are served by 10 different routes that together facilitate 2,914 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents on average being located 142 meters from the nearest stop.
+Balmain has 45 active public transport stops, offering a mix of ferry and bus services.
+These are covered by 10 routes that together facilitate 2,914 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically residing 142 meters from the nearest stop.
+Most residents commute outward daily due to its residential nature.
+Cars remain the primary mode of transport at 61%, followed by buses at 13% and walking at 12%.
+Vehicle ownership stands at 0.7 per dwelling, below the regional average.

 Frequently Asked Questions - Transport